lineality/invert_colors_minimal_firefox_addon/README.md

 "Research reveals vulnerabilities in browser extensions that allow them to steal plaintext passwords from a website's HTML source code.
 Even sites like Google, Facebook, Amazon, IRS, and Capital One are affected."

-This extensions background.js file should be simple, only five lines of code, the main line being:
+This extension's background.js file should be simple, only five lines of code, the main line being:
 ```
     code: `document.body.style.filter === "invert(100%)" ? document.body.style.filter = "" : document.body.style.filter = "invert(100%)"`
 ```